nareshmaharaj-consultant/vpc-peering-split-brain-cross-region-db/vpcpeering-split-brain-2.md

 mydata   |                                                |            |   4096|     4096|          0|   0
 Number of rows: 7
 ```
 At this point your client should be able to write data.
-However, lets verify the overall record count.
+However, let's validate the overall record count.

 ```text
 # After recluster we have 517 records as before